huynhicode/Web-Scraper/README.md

 **Instructions on how to run the Part 1 spec:**

 1. Run `yarn` to install dependencies.
-1. Run `yarn start` to execute the web scraper script.
+1. Run `yarn scrape` to execute the web scraper script.
 1. Observe that a `scraped-html` folder is created with html files for the following websites:
 - https://www.dmv.ca.gov - dmv.html
 - https://www.google.com - google.html